 Recycling water is a strategy that each state is pursuing with the intention of minimizing water shortages.
 Many states however have been unable to reach goals for volume of water recycled.
 Recycled water literature focuses primarily on program implementation.
 Established programs have been little studied and very few have been evaluated in a meaningful way to allow cross comparison of programs.
 Thus, this study proposes a universal set of evaluative criteria and associated metrics that can be applied in a program evaluation.
-This will help recycled water programs understand areas where the program is performing well and areas where improvement is needed.
-This study will also help major recycled water stakeholders understand the perspective and role of other stakeholder groups on program effectiveness.

 Project FESTOS deals with future security threats posed by emerging technologies and emerging areas of applied research.
 The main goal of the project was to identify and assess these potentially evolving threats and to propose policy guidelines aimed at minimizing the likelihood of their realisation.
 In accordance with the project‘s workplan, the scanning effort focused on selected technologies in five main fields: ICTs, Nanotechnologies, Biotechnology, Robotics, New Materials, and Converging Technologies (i.e. Nano-Bio-Info-Cogno convergence).